dcos/dcos-docs/1.7/usage/cli/index.md

 The configuration settings are stored in the `dcos.toml` file.
 You can modify these settings with the `dcos config` command.

-**dcos_url** The the public master IP of your DC/OS installation.
+**dcos_url** The public master IP of your DC/OS installation.
 This is set by default during installation.
 For example:

     dcos config set core.dcos_url 52.36.102.191